St. Kilian's Community School, Ballywaltrim, Bray

 St. Kilian’s Community School, Ballywaltrim, Bray.

 St. Kilian’s Community School had very modest beginnings in 1981 in a Nissen hut, a kind of converted British military shed at the junction of the Boghall and Schools’ Roads.
-This was a World-War-II aircraft hangar, and served the Ballywaltrim and Boghall Road area as a local hall for many years, until the new Community Centre was opened in the early years of the new century.
+This had been a World War II aircraft hangar, and served the Ballywaltrim and Boghall Road areas as a local hall for many years, until the new Community Centre was opened in the early years of the new century.
 Many local people have happy memories of bingo, musicals, plays and discos in the old hall.

-The school had been established after representatives of the Ballywaltrim parish had approached the Department of Education and Science to appeal for a new second-level school for the area.
+The school had been established after representatives of the Ballywaltrim parish had approached the Department of Education to appeal for a new second-level school for the area.
 Those involved included members of the Franciscan Order such as Fr.
-Roderick Ahearne, parish priest of the area, and also a Loreto nun, Sr. Eileen Randles, who had been the Manager of Loreto Secondary School in Bray and is now a well-known historian of education.
+Roderick Ahearne, parish priest of the area, and also a Loreto nun, the late Sr. Eileen Randles, who had been the Manager of Loreto Secondary School in Bray and was later a well-known educational historian.

 It was decided to establish a community school.
 The Franciscan and Marist Orders became involved in the management of the school in 1981.
 However, tensions arose over the establishment of this type of school, and Bray VEC decided not to become involved at that time.
-Happily, these problems have since been resolved, and Wicklow VEC now takes a full part in the management of St. Kilian’s.
+Happily, these problems were later resolved, and KWETB now takes a full part in the management of St. Kilian’s.
 Members of the Franciscan order have served as Chaplains, including Fr.
-Pat Power from 1986 until 2008, who is still fondly remembered by students and staff.
-Tom Purcell, who replaced Fr Pat as Chaplain, was also a member of the order.
-Ms Roseanne Sinnott was appointed as the school's new Chaplain in January 2013 and she was succeeded ion the role by Ms Sheelagh Murtagh from 2023.
+Pat Power from 1986 until 2008.

 Builders were at this time working on the current site, which now commands one of the finest views in the town.
 The school building, imaginatively designed, is a single-storey redbrick rectangle surrounding a courtyard.
 Viewed from the Killarney Road, it is unobtrusive and pleasantly situated and faces the Little Sugarloaf Mountain.
 The school building was occupied in 1982, and enrolments and staff numbers grew accordingly.

 By the time of the first Leaving Cert exam in 1986, the school had around 27 classes, all in a maroon uniform.
 Many of the staff wore academic gowns, and the students had a range of over 20 subjects to choose from.
-The school quickly established a reputation for the commitment and dynamism of its teachers, who were constantly involved in sports, theatre and musical events in the area, such as the Tops of the Town Competition.
-At this time too, the Music teacher Frank Kelly set up the Bray Choral Society, which has grown to about 120 members and has regularly performed in the Holy Redeemer Church in Bray, the National Concert Hall and on RTE.
-The Bray Youth Choir was later established, and many of the members are students in the school.
+The school quickly established a reputation for the commitment and dynamism of its teachers, who were constantly involved in sports, theatre and musical events in the area, including the Tops of the Town Competition.
+At this time too, the Music teacher Frank Kelly set up the Bray Choral Society, which steadily grew and has regularly performed in the Holy Redeemer Church in Bray, the National Concert Hall and on RTE.

-Kevin Meehan and Alf McNamara got involved in fund-raising for a Sports Centre, and, by the end of the decade, the St. Kilian’s Community Sports Complex was opened, thanks to a huge effort from the Ballywaltrim area.
-The complex is now managed in collaboration with local area representatives.
-Kevin was also involved with local sporting clubs in making sure that land was set aside for what is now Ballywaltrim Linear Park, with 7 pitches for Gaelic and soccer and changing facilities, as well as footpaths provided by the Town Council.
-The school has also recently worked with community representatives to build and fence an all-weather pitch facing the Killarney Road, with generous support from Wicklow VEC.
+Kevin Meehan and Alf McNamara got involved in fund-raising for a Sports Centre, and, by the end of the decade, the St. Kilian’s Community Sports Complex was opened, thanks to a huge effort from the Ballywaltrim community.
+Mr Meehan was also involved with local sporting clubs in making sure that land was set aside for what is now Ballywaltrim Linear Park, with pitches for Gaelic games and soccer and changing facilities, as well as footpaths provided by the Town Council.
+The school later worked with community representatives to build and fence, on its grounds, an all-weather pitch facing the Killarney Road, with generous support from Wicklow VEC.

 In 1983, Kevin Meehan looked for a partner school in Germany and visited the Matthias Grünewald Gymnasium in Würzburg, Bavaria, with Woodwork teacher Martin Browne and a large group of students.
-The Germans came to visit St. Kilian’s the following year, and the links set up were so successful and enduring that the students and staff still visit each other’s schools every year.
-In 2013 we celebrated the 30th anniversary of the exchange.
-What is more, as a result of this, the city of Würzburg is now twinned with the County of Wicklow and marked the 10th anniversary of the twinning some years ago.
+A contingent from MGG came to visit St. Kilian’s the following year, and the links set up were so successful and enduring that the students and staff still visit each other’s schools every year.
+In 2023, we celebrated the 40th anniversary of the exchange.
+What is more, as a result of this, the city of Würzburg is now twinned with the County of Wicklow and marked the 20th anniversary of the twinning some years ago.

 Principals: